Quantifier elimination algorithm to boolean combination of $\exists\forall$-formulas in the theory of a free group: Quantifier elimination algorithm

-We now construct fundamental sets of solutions of the equations $\mathcal {GE}$ modulo $<P>$.
-Notice that not all solutions from the fundamental set satisfy the necessary inequalities, but if we restrict the sets of automorphisms on all the levels to those whose application preserves corresponding generalized equations, we will have solutions of inequalities too.
+We now construct fundamental sequences of solutions of the equations $\mathcal {GE}$ modulo $\langle P\rangle $.
+Notice that not all solutions from the fundamental sequence satisfy the necessary inequalities, but if we restrict the sets of automorphisms on all the levels to those whose application preserves corresponding generalized equations, we will have solutions of inequalities too.
 Therefore, a generic family of solutions does satisfy the inequalities.
-Using our standard procedure we construct fundamental sequences induced by the subgroup with generators Terminal groups of these fundamental sequences are precisely the groups we are looking for. \end{proof}
+Using our standard procedure we construct fundamental sequences induced by the subgroup with generators The subgroups generated by the images of these generators in the terminal groups of these fundamental sequences are precisely the terminal groups of the fundamental sequences for $H$ modulo $P$.